Vityyy/Vityyy/README.md

 <hr style="border: 1px solid #1f2335; width: 40%;">

 ## About
-I build low-level systems, backend architectures and performance-critical applications, with over **5 years** of academic and personal experience.
+Advanced Software Engineering student at the University of Buenos Aires with over 5 years of academic and personal experience in software development.
+Passionate about backend engineering, algorithms, and building scalable systems that solve real-world problems.

+- 🎯 **Full-Stack Developer** with backend focus.

 Currently exploring:
   - 🏮 scalable backend architectures